oxyoxy1/StartupCleaner/readme.md

 - Export the list of startup items to a CSV file.
 - All items are displayed with their name, path, and status (enabled/disabled).

-## Requirements

-Make sure to install the required dependencies before running the application.
-You can install them using:

-pip install -r requirements.txt

-markdown
-Copy
-Edit

 ### Required Libraries:
 - `tkinter` for GUI creation
 - `psutil` for managing and retrieving system startup items.